MicrosoftDocs/sdk-api/sdk-api-src/content/threadpoolapiset/nf-threadpoolapiset-submitthreadpoolwork.md

 ### -param pwk [in, out]

-A <b>TP_WORK</b> structure that defines the work object.
-The <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-createthreadpoolwork">CreateThreadpoolWork</a> function returns this structure.
+A pointer to a <b>TP_WORK</b> structure that defines the work object.
+The <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-createthreadpoolwork">CreateThreadpoolWork</a> function returns this pointer.

 ## -remarks